 YubaNet.com welcomes press releases from your organization, group, or business.
 Please follow standard press release format since, in most cases, your press release will be published unedited/unexpurgated using your organization’s byline.
 If you have a website, please include the URL.
 Submissions must be in electronic format.
 No faxes or snail mail.
-You are encouraged to attach electronic photos/graphics with your press release.
+You are encouraged to attach photos and/or graphics with your press release, preferably high resolution and larger size.

 YubaNet.com is an electronic medium and does not impose a word limit.
 Nevertheless, brevity is the soul of wit so we recommend the following guideline: try to keep it under 1,700 words.